srsuryadev/img-compression-cv-proj/index.md

 # Depth map based JPEG encoder (d-JPEG)

-In the work by Prakash et al. \cite{prakash2017semantic}, they encode semantically-salient regions of the image with higher quality than the other regions.
+In the work Semantic Perceptual Image Compression using Deep Convolution Networks (DCC, 2017), they encode semantically-salient regions of the image with higher quality than the other regions.
 We try to extend this idea by using depth estimate map of the image.
 We use Dense depth \cite{alhashim2018high} to get the depth map to encode the regions that are closer to the camera with higher quality than the regions that are far away.
 The intuition for this approach is that the regions that are closer to the camera are likely to be more important for the end object detection system than the regions that are far away.